Speaker | Time | Text |

 That's the problem. | ||

-It gets bigger and bigger and bigger every year, and when you finally admit it, or if you were to announce it, You would be revealing the fact that for this X number of years, you have been lying to the American public. | ||
+It gets bigger and bigger and bigger every year, and when you finally admitted it, or if you were to announce it, you would be revealing the fact that for this X number of years, you had been lying to the American public. | ||

 Right. | ||

-And there was one government guy, and I really believe he was talking, uh, heartfelt. | ||
+And there was one government guy, and I really believe he was talking heartfelt. | ||

-He said to me, this goes back many years ago, he said, the people associated with, he referred to it as MJ-12, and I I think of MJ-12 now as like the word Kleenex or Xerox or kind of a generic term that simply means people on the inside who have had the very difficult challenge of writing an almost impossible story of contact with another intelligence that we don't comprehend and it apparently does not comprehend us very well. | ||
+And I think of MJ-12 now as like the word Kleenex or Xerox or kind of a generic term that simply means people on the inside who have had the very difficult challenge of writing an almost impossible story of contact with another intelligence that we don't comprehend and it apparently does not comprehend us very well. | ||

-That this MJ-12 generic term would refer to people That this man said, this was the quote to me, they would rather be dead before this story comes out. | ||
+That this MJ-12 generic term would refer to people that this man said, this was the quote to me, they would rather be dead before this story comes out. | ||

-Now, the only reason that I can think about that is that it has been such a complex horse to ride, so to speak, of dealing with other knowledge. | ||
+Now, the only reason that I can think about that is that it has been such a complex horse to ride, so to speak, of dealing with Other knowledge that was completely outside of the experience of the planet as a whole on a natural day-to-day basis. | ||

 And that there were certain people in our government and other governments who had knowledge that was completely outside of the day-to-day survival and activities of our planet. | ||